2011/2 Provisional Module Catalogue - UNDER CONSTRUCTION & SUBJECT TO CHANGE

 Module Aims

 This course build the foundational knowledge of Social Psychology and engages the relationship between social psychological theory and research.
 Participation in the lectures will expose students to a range of social psychology topics, and highlight the connections between real world problems, social psychology theory and empirical data.
 You will develop an understanding of the four core messages of social psychology; that behaviour is a product of the person and the situation; that the role of situational factors are systematically underestimated; that this underestimation is itself an effect of culture, and that social psychological research represents an advance on 'common sense' knowledge of the social world.
 This course will foster a critical evaluation of (social) psychological science.
+There are two components to the curriculum.
+A series of eleven weekly lectures will be delivered by the research-active course convenor.
+Students also participate in two tutorial sessions in smaller groups.
+The aim of the two tutorials will be to develop a critical understanding of research methods typically used in social psychology.
+The first tutorial will focus on survey/questionnaire design and validity.
+The second tutorial will focus on experimental methods in social psychological research.
+Both tutorials will develop your critical awareness of these methods through classroom demonstrations, group work and discussion.

 Learning Outcomes